 Add a header to begin generating the table of contents

-Here’s what you need to know about tree care in June and July across North Texas, including common tree diseases, drought stress symptoms, and the best ways to keep your trees thriving.
+Here’s what you need to know about effective tree care in June and July across North Texas, including how to recognize common tree diseases, spot signs of drought stress, and apply proven strategies to keep your trees healthy all summer long.

 Why Summer Is Stressful for Trees in North Texas

 North Texas summers are infamous for their triple-digit temperatures, inconsistent rainfall, and dry soil conditions.
-This intense environment can cause:
+This intense environment puts immense pressure on trees, especially those without consistent soil moisture solutions or routine tree and shrub care.

-• Drought stress due to high evaporation and poor soil moisture
+• Drought stress due to high evaporation rates and insufficient soil moisture retention

-• Heat stress, especially in young or recently transplanted trees
+• Heat stress, especially in young, newly planted, or recently transplanted trees that haven’t yet developed deep root systems

-When trees are stressed, their natural defenses weaken, making them prime targets for insects and disease.
+When trees are stressed, their natural defenses weaken, leaving them vulnerable to insects and disease.

 Common Summer Tree Diseases in North Texas